 Dog sitting and home boarding

 If your dog is very old, may be incontinent or have gone completely blind, Finchley Dog Walker recommends that owners employ the services of a live-in dog sitter for the time when you’re away from home; for a weekend break or a holiday, as an alternative to placing your dog in boarding kennels.
-We feel it’s very unfair on the dog, especially in their twilight years and months, to place them in unfamiliar surroundings during this time.
+Your dog will be much happier in its own familiar surroundings

 Our dogs provide us with loyalty, companionship, fun and protection throughout their lives, and as they age, it’s only fair and kind that we understand their needs are changing and to provide them with a little extra comfort, attention and extra care.